Personalized Alcohol Treatment Help

 Fees and Payments

-We believe that providing comprehensive care requires a personalized approach.
+We provide a confidential, personalized approach.
 That is why Alcohol Recovery Medicine is a fee for service practice.
 For this reason, we need not and do not follow the often-restrictive guidelines outlined by many insurance companies.
-As a result, we do not contract with any managed care or health insurance networks.
+As a result, we do not contract with managed care or health insurance networks.
 However, patients can receive a comprehensive receipt after each appointment that they can submit to their insurance companies for reimbursement; we do not guarantee reimbursement.

 Late Cancellation and No-Show to Scheduled Appointments